 HEALTHY CHILDREN AGED 2 AND 3

-The nasal spray, which NHS England provides to immunise healthy children aged 2 and 3, will be available from mid October.
-Parents will receive a text message inviting them to book an appointment with the Practice Nurse for immunisation of their child/ren who fall in this age group.
+The nasal spray, which NHS England provides to immunise healthy children aged 2 and 3, is now available.
+Parents are invited to book an appointment with the Practice Nurse for immunisation of their child/ren who fall in this age group.

 Services available from Gateway To Care